moonbamijam/cob-chatbot/README.md

 - frequently asked questions
 - fast bot response
 - light and dark mode themes
-- font configurations
+- chat configurations
-- sounds
+- customizable bot information through admin
 - and many more will be added in the future!

 ###